Brett Eldredge: Early life

-Eldredge was born on March 23, 1986, in Paris, Illinois, the son of Robin Beth (née Vonderlage) and Christopher "Chris" Eldredge.
+Eldredge was born on March 23, 1986, in Paris, Illinois, to Robin Beth (née Vonderlage) and Christopher "Chris" Eldredge.
 He has an older brother, Brice.
 He studied at Elmhurst College in Elmhurst, Illinois.
 His cousin, Terry Eldredge, is a former member of the Grascals.

 Career

 Eldredge co-wrote the track "I Think I've Had Enough" for Gary Allan, who recorded it for his eighth studio album, Get Off on the Pain.
-By late 2010 he had signed to Atlantic Records and released his debut single, "Raymond" on September 27, 2010.
+By late 2010, he had signed to Atlantic Records and released his debut single, "Raymond" on September 27, 2010.
 It debuted at number 52 on the US Billboard Hot Country Songs chart dated for the week ending October 16, 2010 and reached a peak of number 23.
 "It Ain't Gotta Be Love" was released as his second single and reached number 46.
 Eldredge performed on the Grand Ole Opry on October 29, 2010.

 A third single, "Don't Ya", was released to country radio in October 2012.
 It became his first single to reach the top 20 of the Hot Country Songs chart and his first to appear on the Billboard Hot 100.
 His debut studio album, Bring You Back, was released on August 6, 2013.
 "Don't Ya" reached number one on the Country Airplay chart the same month.
 The album's second single, "Beat of the Music", also reached number one on the same chart.
 The album's third single, "Mean to Me", was released to country radio on July 14, 2014.
 It reached number one on the Country Airplay chart in March 2015.
+On August 17, 2023, Eldredge released the ten year edition of the album featuring a bonus track called "Adios Old Friend".